-Parameter AE51 MA200 MA350 Observair МААР

-Sample spot area [mm 2] 7.1 7.1 7.1 7.1 200

-MAC $[m^2 g^{-1}]$ (880 nm) 7.8 7.8 7.8 7.8 6.6

-1.6 1.2 1.2 1.2 Massured

-Cref 1.0 1.5 1.3 1.3 Measured

-Limit of detection [ng m -3] ± 100 ± 30 ± 30 \pm 50 ± 50
+Parameter AE51 MA200 MA200 MA350 € Observair MAAP MAC [m 2 g -1] (880 nm) 7.8 7.8 7.8 7.8 6.6 € {ref} 1.6 1.3 1.3 1.3 Meas ured Limit of detection [ng m -3] ± 100 ± 30 ± 30 ŧ : 50 ± -50

-2.4 Deployment/measurement area and SMEAR III
+2.4 Deployment area

-180 The field campaign was conducted at the Kumpula Campus area located approximately 4 km northeast from the center of Helsinki, Finland.
+The field campaign was conducted at the Kumpula Campus areacampus located approximately 4 km northeast from the center of Helsinki, Finland.
 Helsinki is the capital of Finland located in the south at the coast of the Gulf of Finland.
 The metropolitan area consists of four cities with a combined population of 1.2 million people (Statistics Finland: Population, Date accessed 01/12/2023, 2023).
 The main sources of BC in the region are from road traffic, wood burning, maritime traffic and transboundary air pollution (Helin et al., 2018; Teinilä et al., 2022).
 In 2022, the air quality in the region was good or satisfactory 90% of the time (Helin et al., 2018; Korhonen et al., 2022; Teinilä et al., 2022).

-The Kumpula campus area was selected due to easy access for deployment, maintenance, and upkeep.
-The area consists of variable surroundings with green space, detached housing zones and a relatively high-capacity road.
-In addition, there was an active construction site in the area during the measurements.
-Two intercomparison periods were measured during 26.5. - 6.6.2022 (11 d) and 16.9. - 3.10.2022 (17 d) at the Station for Measuring Ecosystem-Atmosphere Relationships III

-(SMEAR III, 60°12 ́N, 24°58 ́E, 26 m above sea level, (Järvi et al., 2009)).
+The Kumpula campus area was selected as the study area due to easy access for deployment, maintenance, and upkeep.
+The surrounding area consists of variable surroundings with green spaceparks, detached housing zones and a relatively high-capacity road-(Järvi et al., 2009).
+In addition, there was an active construction site in the area during the measurements-(Fig. 1).
+Two intercomparison periods were measured during 26.5. - 6.6.2022 (11 d) and 16.9. - 3.10.2022 (17 d) at the Station for Measuring Ecosystem-Atmosphere Relationships III (SMEAR III, 60°12[']N, 24°58[']E, 26 m above sea level-) (Järvi et al.,

+2009).
 In between the intercomparisons 4.7. - 16.9.2022 (74 d), the sensors were deployed to the locations seen in Fig. 1.

-Figure 1.
+195 Figure 1.
 Map of the deployment locations in the Kumpula campus area.

-Kumpula campus is located on a small hill 26m above sea level.
-On the Kumpula campus area's southwestern side is the Kumpula botanical garden and park area with trees and vegetation.
-In the center lies the main university buildings in addition to the Finnish meteorological institute (FMI) with a few four-story apartment blocks.
-Further north there is a low-density residential area of mainly wooden houses with more park area.
-On the eastern side there is a road to the city center, Kustaa Vaasan tie.
-Kustaa Vaasan tie is used by approximately 38000 - 42000 vehicles per day with around 10% being heavy vehicles (Helsinki city road statistics, Date accessed: 01/02/2024, 2024).
+Kumpula campus is located on a small hill 26m26 m above sea level.
+On and the area with the surroundings is presented in Fig. 1.
+Southwest from the Kumpula campus area's southwestern side is the Kumpula botanical garden and park area with trees and vegetation.
+In the center of the campus lies the main university buildings in addition to the, Finnish meteorological institute (FMI) with a), few four-story apartment blocks, and a construction site.
+Further north there is a low-density 200 residential area of mainly wooden houses with more park area.
+On the eastern side, there is a road to the city center, Kustaa Vaasan tie.
+Kustaa Vaasan tie, which is used by approximately 38000-42000 vehicles per day with around 10% being heavy vehicles (Helsinki city road statistics, Date accessed: 01/02/2024, 2024).
 Beyond the road lies Toukola residential area with much larger apartment blocks in comparison to the northern side and a small shopping center.
-The campus area has a bus height of 3 m from the ground.

-200 much larger apartment blocks in comparison to the northern side and a small shopping center.
 The campus area has a bus line going through it with the bus stops marked as small blue squares in Fig 1.
 Locally, BC is emitted by traffic and wood combustion on the detached housing areas and communal garden.

 During the intercomparisons at the SMEAR III, the reference instrument MAAP was used with a pre-impactor removing particles larger than 1 μ m in diameter from the sample flow.
-The inlet was positioned 10 m height from the ground.
-The small-scale sensors were used without any inlet pre-impactor.
-The inlets were set up through the SMEAR III station wall at a
+The inlet was positioned 40about 7 m height from the ground.
+The small-scale sensors were used withoutall measuring on the same sample line (different with MAAP) that did not have any inlet pre-impactor.
+The inlets wereseparate measurement line was set up through the SMEAR III station wall at a height of 3 m from the ground.